The hole

 It imagines an ornamental pond where the hole used to be.

-At some point, when the new rule comes in about her not being good enough, she learns how to detach.
-It has been obvious for a while that this is a game she cannot win.
-So instead she finds ways to distance herself from it.
-She watches all of The Wire.
-She discovers a corner of the internet where people argue ferociously about the meaning behind Danielewski novels.
-She eats comfort food and watches fox videos on Instagram.
+At some point, when another rule comes in about me not being good enough, I learn how to detach.
+It has been obvious for a while that this is a game I cannot win.
+So instead I find ways to distance myself from it.

 So what is the answer?